RoSPA Awards – Frequently Asked Questions

 Q: What happens at the awards gala dinners?

 A: The pre-dinner drinks reception offers an excellent opportunity for networking.
-Some major awards and trophies are then presented before a high quality five-course meal, which is followed by entertainment from an after-dinner speaker.
+Some major awards and trophies are then presented before a high quality formal meal, which is followed by entertainment from an after-dinner speaker.
 A live band then provides music for the rest of the evening.
 Timings for the evening are shown on the invitation tickets.

 Q: Will we need to bring our tickets?